 Digital Realty is extending its highly-connected legacy-Interxion campus in Frankfurt and began construction on its Neckermann expansion parcel.
 In Q1 2021, the company broke ground on the first 26 megawatts on the expansion campus, which is scheduled for delivery in 2022.

 In Paris, Digital Realty continues to develop its Paris Digital Park.
-Importantly, in Q1 2021, Google Cloud’s Dunant subsea cable which links Paris to Virginia Beach was connected in to the company’s Paris campus.
+Importantly, as of Q1 2021, Google Cloud’s Dunant subsea cable which links Paris to Virginia Beach now connects in to the company’s Paris campus.